A viral Tik Tok by popular social media personality and podcast host Bunnie Xo has women wondering whether breast implants mold.

 Bunnie had her implants removed in late 2019 after experiencing health problems that she firmly believed to be related to her implants.

-Back in late 2019, Bonnie walked her hundreds of thousands of followers through the process of getting an explant surgery.
+Back in late 2019, Bonnie walked her hundreds of thousands of YouTube followers through her explant surgery.

-The mold that appears in her viral TikTok grew inside of her breast implants during the nearly 2 ½ years since she had her breast implants removed, not while the implants were in her body.
+The mold that appears in her viral TikTok grew in her implants during the almost 2 ½ years after she had her breast implants removed, not while they were in her body.

-And in that time, yes, mold has grown throughout both of her breast implants.
+And in that time, yes, mold has grown throughout both of her implants.

-A doctor who dueted her viral video on TikTok, Dr. Richard J Brown, aka the “Real TikTok Doc” says he’s never seen breast implants mold like that.
+A doctor who dueted her viral TikTok, Dr. Richard J Brown, the “Real TikTok Doc” says he’s never seen breast implants mold like that.

-He also says that mold would be much less likely to occur in silicone breast implants, if it were to occur at all.
+He also says that mold would be much less likely to occur in silicone breast implants, if it were to happen at all.

 Bunnie’s breast implants were saline-filled, and a defective valve seems to have contributed to something foreign getting into the implant between the point she had then explanted and when the mold started growing.